herobank110/userbank/docs/index.md

 one field must be defined.
 All present fields are otherwise validated against the same criteria as the [POST /api/user](#post-apiuser) route.

-The response has a status code 200 and no body if successful.
+The response has a status code 200 if successful.
 In case of validation failure (including `<id>` not being a positive integer) a status code of 400 is set.
 In case of database error the status code is 500.

 ### DELETE /api/user/\<id\>